department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Round 1/Conversation guide.md

 - Do the options confuse them, given the name of the service?
 - Is it clear why the VA would ask this question?

 > Screen: What’s your question?
-[Empty]

-- Okay, what is this asking you to do?
-- (What goes in this box?)
-- Do you have any hesitation about typing your question into this box?
-- Is there any other information that you expect to share with the VA?

-So, with this prototype, we can’t actually type anything into the box.
-Instead, we’re going to click `inside the box`, and we’ll pretend like you typed in your question.
+- **Without clicking on anything, can you describe what you would do on this page?**

+Great.
+So we can’t actually type into the box using this prototype.

+We’ll pretend like you typed in a question about how to get your hearing checked, and we’ll click ‘Continue.’

-**Key things to notice:**
+**Key things to notice**
 - Do they have any hesitation about typing in their question?
 - Is there any surprise or frustration with how long it’s taken to get to this question?

-> Screen: What’s your question?
-[Pre-filled]

-Now, you can see that your question has been filled in.
-We’ll pretend like you typed that in yourself.

-- What do you expect to happen next, after you put in your question?

-Okay, let’s go ahead and click `Continue`.

 ## Chapter 3: Personal information (12 minutes)

 > Screen: Your relationship to the Veteran

+- **Can you show me what you would do on this page?**
-- So first off, why do you think VA is asking you this question?
+- **Why do you think the VA is asking you this question?**
-- What would you choose?
 - Is there anything else you notice on this page?

 Let’s choose `I’m the Veteran` and `Continue`.